Three die in Grand Canyon helicopter crash

-(CNN)Three people died when a helicopter crashed in the Grand Canyon in Arizona, Saturday, police confirmed to CNN.
+(CNN)Rugged terrain and poor conditions are hindering the rescue of four survivors of a deadly helicopter crash in the Grand Canyon in Arizona, a police official says.

-"At approximately 5:20 p.m.
+Three people died when the Papillon Airways EC-130 vessel crashed at approximately 5:20 p.m.
 (7:20 p.m.
-ET) a Papillon Airways EC-130 vessel carrying a pilot and six passengers was reported to have crashed near Quartermaster Canyon, within the Grand Canyon on the Hualapai Nation," police chief Francis E. Bradley Sr. of the Hualapai reservation said.
+ET) Saturday, police chief Francis E. Bradley Sr. of the Hualapai reservation said.

-"Three passengers are confirmed deceased and there are four level 1 trauma patients at the scene," Bradley said.

 FAA spokesman Allen Kenitzer earlier said the aircraft sustained considerable damage in the crash.